-Verification of assets
+Verification of asset

-- All movable assets must be physically verified and confirmed biannual, while Infrastructure must be verified annually. - All assets must be at least physically verified at each reporting date(End of Financial Year) as prescribed on the accounting standard and is not practical to verify the infrastructure assets every quarter.
-But the movable will be verified biannual In a financial year - The physical verification must be performed by either the physical scanning of the barcode attached to an asset or manually verified. - The verified information must be reconciled to the Asset Register. - The Chief Financial Officer must approve all adjustments that will correct the identified variances.
+- All assets must be at least physically verified at each reporting date(End of Financial Year) as prescribed on the accounting standard and is not practical to verify the infrastructure assets every quarter. - The physical verification must be performed by either the physical scanning of the barcode attached to an asset or manually verified. - The verified information must be reconciled to the Asset Register. - The Chief Financial Officer must approve all adjustments that will correct the identified variances.